metamath/lamp-guide/docs/11/index.md

 assertion in most circumstances.
 This particular theorem is discouraged because it's normally not useful.
-However, it *is* true, so you can use it if you want to, and there are special technical situations here it *is* useful.
+However, it *is* true, so you can use it if you want to, and there are special technical situations where it *is* useful.
 Currently metamath-lamp doesn't exclude discouraged theorems and axioms from its automation, but the expectation is that it will exclude them by default in the future.